RAF Odiham: Fighter role

 Following the end of the War RAF Fighter Command assumed control of the base.
-No. 247 Squadron was re-equipped with Vampires in June 1946, while No. 54 Squadron and No. 72 Squadron were both re-equipped with Vampires in July 1946.
-No. 54 Squadron and No. 247 Squadron both converted to night fighter units equipped with Meteor F.8s in 1951.
+No. 247 Squadron was re-equipped with de Havilland Vampires in June 1946, while No. 54 Squadron and No. 72 Squadron were both re-equipped with Vampires in July 1946.
+No. 54 Squadron and No. 247 Squadron both converted to night fighter units equipped with Gloster Meteor F.8s in 1951.
 As part of her coronation celebrations the Queen reviewed the Royal Air Force at Odiham in 1953.

-No. 46 Squadron was re-formed at RAF Odiham on 15 August 1954 as a night fighter unit equipped with Meteor NF12s and 14s.
-In 1955 No. 54 Squadron and No. 247 Squadron started receiving Hunters and, in 1956, No. 46 Squadron began converting to Javelins with the first arriving in February.
+No. 46 Squadron was re-formed at RAF Odiham on 15 August 1954 as a night fighter unit equipped with Meteor NF.12s and 14s.
+In 1955 No. 54 Squadron and No. 247 Squadron started receiving Hawker Hunters and, in 1956, No. 46 Squadron began converting to Gloster Javelins with the first arriving in February.
 Odiham closed as a fighter base in 1959.

 Support helicopters

 After a short period in "care and maintenance" status the base was reopened as part of Transport Command in 1960.
-In this role No. 72 Squadron was re-equipped with Bristol Belvedere helicopters in 1961 and then with Westland Whirlwind helicopters in 1964.
-The Westland helicopters were joined by the Aérospatiale Pumas of No. 33 Squadron and No. 230 Squadron in 1971.
+In this role No. 72 Squadron was re-equipped with Bristol Belvedere HC.1 helicopters in 1961 and then with Westland Wessex HC.2 helicopters in 1964.
+The Westland helicopters were joined by the Pumas of No. 33 Squadron and No. 230 Squadron in 1971.

 The first Chinook HC.1s arrived at Odiham in 1981.
-These were replaced by the Chinook HC.2 in 1993.
+No. 7 Squadron RAF reformed in 1982.
+The HC.
+1 variants were replaced by the Chinook HC.2 in 1993.
 The RAF ordered the Chinook HC.3, a special forces variant, in 1995.
 After being in storage for eight years due to avionics certification problems, the HC.3 airframes were retro-fitted with HC.2 avionics during 2009 and 2010, to enable them to finally enter RAF service.
 The Mk6, which incorporates a new Digital Automatic Flight Control System (DAFCS), is a new buy of 14 aircraft which arrived in 2013.

 No. 618 Volunteer Gliding Squadron arrived in July 2000.
 The Unit operated the Vigilant T Mk 1 self-launching glider, providing basic flying and gliding training to members of the Air Cadet Organisation.
 Due to a fleet-wide airworthiness issue, the Vigilant (and its cousin, the Viking conventional glider) were grounded in April 2014.
 No. 618 Volunteer Gliding Squadron was subsequently disbanded.

 In May 2015, it was announced that the Chinook Operational Conversion Flight, comprising six Chinooks and 150 personnel would transfer from Odiham to RAF Benson to form a joint Puma and Chinook Operational Conversion Unit.
 The move began in December 2015 as the unit joined their Puma counterparts at Benson under a reformed No. 28 Squadron.

 With the Lynx reaching the end of its operational life in January 2018, No. 657 Squadron of the Army Air Corps and their Lynx AH9A disbanded in May 2018.

 To extend their life for at least 15 years, Odiham's runways were upgraded in early 2021.
 The runway surfaces and lighting were replaced, with the airfield remaining open throughout the works.